 Suddenly I see a viral graphic shared by my UK friends; the same ones had dismissed millions of brexit voters as xenophobic and ignorant.
 It says ‘examples of every day racism’ and contained at the top of the pyramid are phrases such as ‘police harassment’ and ‘racial slurs’.
 As my eyes reached the middle, in the region of everyday/passive racism, I saw ‘overly EU-centric world-view’.

-So to be a good person these days, you must heavily support the EU, but at the same time definitely NOT support that.
+It seems that, to be a good person these days, you must heavily support the EU, but at the same time definitely NOT support it.
 This is the trouble when you blindly follow the ‘mob’ and you don’t think for yourself, you trip over your feet.
 As my old teacher once said “to be a good liar you have to have a good memory” – it’s strange that an epidemic of alzheimers seems to be affecting just the young liberals, so desperate to appear virtuous on Facebook.

 Why the EU is actually not the virtuous choice

 I studied at University College London (UCL) so a large portion of my peer group tick a few boxes for the ‘liberal’ elite membership requirements.
 I’m sure even I do on paper!
-But it always confuses me that so many of my classmates have lost the ability to think for themselves, even though UCL was founded on the principles of secular free-thinking; a ‘safe space’ from the clutches of the Church.
+But it always confuses me that so many of my classmates have lost the ability to think for themselves, even though UCL was founded on the principles of secular free-thinking; it was a ‘safe space’ from the clutches of the Church.
 Some immediately accept that you ‘are bad person if you like EU’ and are ‘good person if you re-tweet one post about a ‘worthy’ cause such as the environment or racism’.
-Many of them thought that there are vast swathes of the UK who are violently racist and voted Brexit to ‘keep nasty foreigners out’.
+I’m sure many of my friends have good intentions but they have become very sheep-like and their lack of ability to question widely held beliefs is the opposite of intelligent.
+They talk as if there are vast swathes of the UK who are violently racist and anyone who voted Brexit did so to ‘keep nasty foreigners out’.

 I voted Brexit because I believed the EU had grown to be a redundant organisation, failing in its primary purpose of stopping the spread of far-right nationalism and discontent between countries.
 In fact much of the evidence pointed towards the fact that the EU, as an institution, was contributing towards the alarming rise of far-right thought across Europe.
 The failure of the euro in the eurozone had created large amounts of tension and resentment between countries; one example is in Greece where huge public over-spending has crippled the country, leading to resentment of Germany who suggested austerity measures modeled on their own stable economy.